- Open Source CEO by Bill Kerr

 Inboxed: Tech Partnership, Tech Poaching

 Partnerships between tech companies can be rocky, to say the least.
-But for companies trying to gain market share, sometimes, it’s inevitable to partner with your competitors.
+But for companies trying to gain market share, it’s sometimes inevitable to partner with competitors.
 Think of the famous Apple and Google partnership.

-Previously arch-rivals in the smartphone market, with Apple's iOS and Google's Android competing for dominance, they've maintained a complex relationship that blends competition with cooperation.
+Previously arch-rivals in the smartphone market, Apple's iOS and Google's Android have maintained a complex relationship that blends competition with cooperation.
+It’s worked well for them so far, particularly for Apple, which pockets about $20 billion to allow Google to be the default browser on the iPhone.

 No real relevance here.

-But there is one common theme in which sticks a big, fat wedge in between the most promising of partnerships.
-The corporate equivalent on hitting on your roommates girlfriend.
+But there is one common theme that sticks a big, fat wedge in between the most promising of partnerships.
+The corporate equivalent of hitting on your roommate’s girlfriend.
 The poaching of talent.
-Today we’ll be diving into key partnerships in big tech, and the cases of talent thievery that nearly derailed them.
+Today, we’ll be diving into key partnerships in big tech and the cases of talent thievery that nearly derailed them.

 “One of us must change our policy” - Steve

-In 2005, Steve Jobs, then CEO of Apple, sent an email to Bruce Chizen, who was CEO of Adobe at the time.
+In 2005, Steve Jobs, then CEO of Apple, sent an email to Bruce Chizen, then CEO of Adobe.
 He was upset at Adobe's continued attempts to recruit Apple employees.
 Jobs was protective of Apple's talent and took a strong stance against what he perceived as poaching.

 Jobs' email is a masterclass in communication and negotiation.
 In just a few short sentences, he shows why he was considered one of the most formidable business leaders of his time.

-It took just 63 words in the opening email for Steve to assert dominance, apply pressure, and demand action, ending in the resolution he was after.
+It took just 63 words in the opening email for Steve to assert dominance, apply pressure, and demand action, resulting in the resolution he sought.
 It's a stunning example of effective business communication.

-We can see from an email exchange between Rosenberg and Facebook’s Sheryl Sandberg that frustrations were brewing, mainly on Google’s side.
+We can see from an email exchange between Rosenberg and Facebook’s Sheryl Sandberg that frustration was building, primarily on Google’s side.
 “Broader relations seem to be at Defcon 2 at the corporate level,” as far as Rosenberg was concerned.
 The problem—Google claimed Facebook was ‘poaching’ their employees, breaking a quasi-no-poachy-poachy understanding between the two companies.

 The dreaded double poach.

 Sandberg, to her credit, dispels most of the frustration and de-escalates the situation.
-And by that I mean it seems like she doesn’t think the ‘issues’ are issues at all.
-In her words; “We are not specifically trying to hire from google.
-To the contrary, on the margin, we hire less not more from google as we want our hiring to be broad based.
-We hire mostly from school directly and we want to continue that.
+And by that I mean it seems she doesn’t consider the ‘issues’ issues at all.
+In her words, “We are not specifically trying to hire from Google.
+To the contrary, on the margin, we hire less, not more, from Google as we want our hiring to be broad-based.
+We hire mostly from the school directly, and we want to continue that.
 On experienced hires, we want varied experience.”

-Regardless, cooler heads prevailed between the two sometimes allies thanks to how Sandberg handled the interaction, with her final statement, “We really do want to work together along all of these lines if we can” putting a nice bow on the interaction.
+Regardless, cooler heads prevailed between the two sometimes allies thanks to Sandberg's handling of the interaction, with her final statement, “We really do want to work together along all of these lines if we can,” putting a nice bow on the interaction.

 “If you hire a single one of these people, this means war” - Steve (again)

 In 2005, the talent war between tech giants reached a boiling point.
-Google, developing its mobile OS—soon to be given the name Android—set its sights on Apple's iPhone team.
+Google, developing its mobile OS—soon to be called Android—set its sights on Apple's iPhone team.
 This crossed a line for Steve Jobs.

 Jobs, as mentioned earlier, is known for his intensity, and didn't hesitate to confront the issue directly.
 He picked up the phone and called Sergey Brin.